mpoiaganova/political-argument-mining/README.md

-# IM Mining Arguments in Political Discourse
+# Mining Arguments in Political Domain with Transformer Language Models

 This repo contains code for IM on arguments mining in political discourse